govuk-one-login/ipv-cri-address-api/README.md

 ## Hooks

-**important:** One you've cloned the repo, run `pre-commit install` to install the pre-commit hooks.
-If you have not installed `pre-commit` then please do so [here](https://pre-commit.com/).
+**important:** One you've cloned the repo, run `pre-commit install` to install the pre-commit hooks.test If you have not installed `pre-commit` then please do so [here](https://pre-commit.com/).

 ## Build